Logo for Vitruvian Fitness of Wheat Ridge

 Instead of isolating muscles with single-joint exercises, prioritize compound movements:

 When the mechanics are right, the weight feels light—whether you’re hoisting a barbell or a couch.
-The key to effortless movement isn’t brute strength but smart, coordinated effort.
+The key to effortless movement isn’t brute strength but smart, organized effort.

 So, the next time you struggle under a load, ask yourself: Am I using all my friends and organizing them efficiently for the task?
 Fix your form, stack and pack your joints, engage your core—and suddenly, that heavy lift won’t feel so heavy after all.